Afghanistan Scout Association: Revival

 Currently the Afghan Scout Association is for boys and girls, men and women, and offers Cubs (ages 8 to 12), Scouts (ages 12 to 18) and Rovers (ages 19 to 25).
 Cubs, Scouts and Rovers all wear their uniforms to school or university, as that is where they perform most of their duties.
 Although Afghanistan does have a Guiding organization (possibly coeducational, or in a separated body), work towards World Association of Girl Guides and Girl Scouts membership recognition remains unclear.

 Uniform standardization is difficult due to difficulties in countrywide communication.
 Scouts have to make or buy their own uniforms although in Kabul some of the Ministry's budget is allocated to uniform manufacture.
 If one is not assigned a uniform the only remaining option is to visit the tailor.
 The national uniform is tan-colored.
 Boys wear a shirt and pants, girls wear a long shirt and baggy pants.
 For headwear, boys wear navy blue berets.
 Girls generally wear a headscarf chador sometimes with a beret.
 The neckerchief is blue with a yellow border.
 A leather Scout belt with a brass belt buckle completes the uniform.
 The total cost for these items is about 1800 Afghanis, or 36 US dollars; a huge sum when one considers $10 a good daily wage in Afghanistan.
 Although scouts may perform odd jobs to earn the money a few Afghanis at a time, in some areas uniforms are simply unaffordable.
 In these places troops substitute dress shirt and appropriate trousers or visit the bazaar to buy a paramilitary-style shirt and pants.

 War left Afghanistan with a broken communication system, so word has been slow to spread between the national headquarters and troops.
 There are very few computers, limited Internet access and insufficient mobile telephone coverage.
 Scouts have to be counted during visits to the regions.
 New policies from Kabul are difficult to spread.

 The Scout Motto is Tayar Osay, translating as Be Prepared in Pashto.

+After the 2021 Taliban takeover of Afghanistan, the Afghanistan Scout Association apparently was dissolved, and information about ASA activities or status among the international scouting movement is unknown.